 Robert is a member of the State Bar of Georgia, and is admitted to practice before the Georgia Superior and State Courts, the Georgia Court of Appeals, the Georgia Supreme Court, the United States District Courts for the Northern and the Middle Districts of Georgia, and the United States Courts of Appeal for the 11th Circuit and the Federal Circuit.
 He is also registered to practice in the United States Patent and Trademark Office.

-- Co-Chairman, Trademark Committee, Intellectual Property Law Section of the State Bar of Georgia
+- Past Co-Chairman, Trademark Committee, Intellectual Property Law Section of the State Bar of Georgia

 - American Intellectual Property Law Association (AIPLA)

 - Federal Circuit Bar Association

 - State Bar of Georgia, Intellectual Property Law Section